-Under Michigan Executive Order 2020-91, when an employee is identified with a confirmed case of COVID-19, employers must notify the local public health department within 24 hours.
+When an employee is identified with a confirmed case of COVID-19, employers must notify the local public health department within 24 hours.

 Once KCHD is notified of a positive case of COVID-19, KCHD staff will contact the patient to identify individuals with whom the patient has been in contact during the time they were infectious (which includes the 48 hours prior to the onset of symptoms or date of a positive test if symptoms are not present) to determine who is a close contact*.
 After an individual is identified as a close contact, the Health Department will call them to notify them of their contact to a confirmed case of COVID-19 and provide instructions for the recommended 14-day quarantine period.
 A quarantine release letter/e-mail will be sent to the high-risk contact once they have completed the 14-day period and are free of symptoms.

 If a patient is identified as having worked during their infectious period, KCHD will ask the patient to provide contact information for their supervisor/manager so KCHD staff can work together with this individual to identify co-workers who meet the criteria for being a close contact.